 Currency risk arises from the movement of the rate of exchange over a period of time.
 The Group's currency risk is mainly towards assets and liabilities denominated in Euro.
 The following table demonstrates the sensitivity to a reasonable possible change in foreign exchange rates, with all other variables held constant, on the Group's consolidated statement of profit or loss:

+Increase Effect on

+in consolidated

+exchange statement of profit

-Increase in exchange rate Effec consol statemen or loss fo lidated t of profit
+rate or loss fo r the year

+2023 2022

-2022 US\$ '000 2021 US\$ '000
+US\$ '000 US\$ '000

-uro 5% 142 (36)
+5% 5 142